getsadzeg/resume/README.md

 - Devpost: http://devpost.com/getsadzeg

 ## About me
-I'm 14 years old software engineer from Tbilisi,Georgia.
+I'm 15 years old software engineer from Tbilisi,Georgia.
 I started programming at the age of 9, and I really got great experience and met new people.
-When I'm not busy, I always attend lectures and tech talks, because I want to learn new things of all areas in technologies.
+When I'm not busy, I always attend lectures and tech talks, because I want to learn new things of all areas in technology.
 Here's my experience and knowledge so far:

 * Pascal - tiny experience.
 Just basics.